xlr8nur/odin-linked-lists/README.md

 # odin-linked-lists

-data structures
+- Data Structures
-linked list
+- Linked List
-advantages / disadvantages over using arrays
+What are the advantages / disadvantages over using arrays?